 The Neurodiagnostics and Sleep Science program prepares graduates with the knowledge, competence, and adaptive skills to fulfill educational, professional and leadership positions in the field.
 This program is the first of its type in the nation and even the world.

 Graduates of the NDSS program benefit from the unique curricula, which reflect the ever-changing nature of clinical practice and patient care.
 Advanced roles in neurodiagnostics and sleep science require significant levels of analysis, problem solving, and professional judgment.
 Graduates of the NDSS program are prepared with the knowledge and skill sets to fulfill these advanced roles.
 Prospective students will be motivated and qualified practitioners who want to pursue this degree to become the institutional, educational, governmental, and research leaders needed in these fields.

 Neurodiagnostics and sleep technology are advancing and expanding faster than ever before.
 There is a national shortage of qualified technologists in these fields and a demonstrated need for advanced professionals.
 Advanced NDSS roles require significant levels of analysis, problem solving, and professional judgment.
 This is not a degree to learn to use technology, but to use technology as a vehicle for developing philosophical approaches to physiology.
 Unique courses teach ways of thought and logical approaches to cross physiology, education, and management.

-- Problem solve individually and in teams addressing unique issues arising in the health care arena involving the overlap of electrophysiology, laboratory science, management and education
+- Investigate healthcare issues individually and within teams that uniquely involve the overlap of electrophysiology, laboratory science, management and education.

 Employment opportunities include hospitals, specialized sleep and epilepsy labs, private practice, educational institutions, research facilities, and equipment design, sales, and manufacturing companies.